 About Animal Help Now

-The Animal Help Now service, available at AHNow.org and through free iPhone and Android apps, leverages digital technologies to immediately connect people involved with wildlife emergencies and conflicts with the most appropriate time- and location-specific resources and services.
+Animal Help Now's services, available at AHNow.org and through free iPhone and Android apps, leverage digital technologies to serve the public and help animals.
+The organization's flagship app, Animal Help Now, immediately connects people involved with wildlife emergencies and conflicts with the most appropriate time- and location-specific resources and services.
+The organization's PHaR app (Pet Help and Rescue) empowers users to quickly and effectively alert and coordinate with their trusted neighbors if their pets need to be evacuated.
 Animal Help Now serves the entire United States.

 Animal Help Now also advocates on behalf of wildlife and educates the public about minimizing everyday threats to wild animals (such as vehicle strikes, window strikes and cat and dog attacks).